 Puberty is the time when a young person’s sexual and reproductive organs mature.
-Before any physical changes happen, the body starts making hormones that trigger sexual development and growth.
+Before any physical changes happen, the body starts to make hormones that trigger sexual development and growth.

 The physical changes that happen for girls around puberty include:

-- Curves develop – their hips will widen and their body will get curvier
+- Curves – their hips will widen and their body will get curvier.

-- Breasts start to form – the first stage is called ‘budding’.
+- Breast growth – the first stage is called ‘budding’.
 Sometimes, the breasts are different sizes.
-This is completely normal, but girls can speak with a doctor if they are worried
+This is normal, but girls can speak with a doctor if they are worried.

-- Vaginal discharge – they might start to get a clear or whitish discharge from the vagina.
-This is a natural self-cleaning process and is completely normal
+- Vaginal discharge – they may start to get a clear or whitish discharge from the vagina.
+This is a normal, natural self-cleaning process.

-- Periods – menstrual periods will start, where they bleed from the vagina each month.
-Periods are part of a monthly cycle where the body gets ready for pregnancy.
-The lining of the uterus (womb) that has been growing is shed over a few days when a baby has not been made
+- Periods – menstrual periods will start.
+Periods are part of a monthly cycle where the lining of the uterus (womb) thickens as the body gets ready for pregnancy.
+Once a month, the lining is shed over a few days, if a pregnancy has not happened.

-- Period pain – they might start to have pain or cramps just before or at the start of their period.
-Exercise, a hot water bottle held to the abdomen (tummy) or over-the-counter pain medication might help.
+- Period pain – they may start to have pain or cramps just before or at the start of their period.
+Exercise, a hot water bottle held to the abdomen (tummy) or over-the-counter pain medication may help.
 If the pain gets too much, girls should see a doctor.

 The physical changes that happen for boys around puberty include:

-- Height and muscle – they will get taller and stronger and start to grow muscle
+- Height and muscle growth – they will get taller and stronger and start to grow muscle.

-- Genitals – their testicles and penis will get bigger.
+- Genital growth – their testicles and penis will get bigger.
 It is normal for one testicle to be bigger than the other.
-Some boys worry about their penis size, but sexual function – including the ability to have sex and father children – does not depend on penis size.
-Boys can speak with a doctor if they are worried
+Some boys worry about their penis size, but sexual function, including the ability to have sex and father children, does not depend on penis size.
+Boys can speak with a doctor if they are worried.

 - Hair growth – body hair starts to grow around the pubic area, legs, under the arms and on the face.
-It starts off fine and then gets coarser and darker.
-Some young men keep growing and getting more body hair right into their 20s
+It starts off fine and then gets thicker and darker.
+Some young men keep growing and getting more body hair into their 20s.

-- Wet dreams – they might have wet dreams, where they ejaculate in their sleep.
-This is a completely normal part of growing up
+- Wet dreams – they may have wet dreams, where they ejaculate in their sleep.
+This is a normal part of growing up.

 - Erections – sometimes erections happen when they get nervous or excited, or for no reason at all, which can make them feel embarrassed.
-Other people usually don’t notice them and they will go away after a few minutes
+Other people will not usually notice them and they will go away after a few minutes.

-- Breast changes – they might get some breast growth and tenderness.
+- Breast changes – they may get some breast growth and tenderness.
 This is a normal response to the changing hormones in their body and will eventually go away.

-Emotional changes for girls and boys at puberty
+Emotional changes for girls and boys around puberty

-- Coping with a changing body – young people have to deal with sudden physical changes.
-They now have a new body shape and might start to feel self-conscious about how they look.
-They might feel embarrassed if they think they are different from their friends.
-Other people might start to treat them differently.
-For example, if they look older, they might be treated as an older person
+- Coping with a changing body – young people have to deal with a lot of physical changes that happen around the same time.
+They now have a new body shape and may start to feel self-conscious about how they look.
+They may feel embarrassed if they think they are different from their friends.
+Other people may start to treat them differently.
+For example, if they look older, they may be treated like an older person.

-- Mood swings – the sudden release of hormones into a young person’s body can bring about extreme emotions and mood swings, but this is only temporary and will settle after a while.
-Parents might complain about these moods, but it can help to remember these are mostly caused by the changing hormone levels affecting the way the young person feels
+- Mood swings – the sudden release of hormones into a young person’s body can bring about extreme emotions and mood swings, but this will settle after a while.
+Parents may find these moods difficult to deal with, but it can help to remember these are mostly caused by the changing hormone levels affecting the way the young person feels.

-- Energy changes – the physical growth and other changes can make a young person feel full of energy one minute and tired the next.
+- Energy changes – the physical growth and other changes can make a young person feel full of energy one moment and tired the next.

-Young people might want more independence, but not want to give up the support of their parents just yet.
-This can mean feeling like an adult one minute and a child the next.
-It might also mean they sometimes act impulsively and engage in risk-taking behaviour.
+Young people may want more independence, but not want to give up the support of their parents just yet.
+This can mean sometimes feeling like an adult and sometimes feeling like a child.
+It may also mean they sometimes act impulsively and take risks.

-Parents might worry when their child wants to go out on their own and act independently because they are concerned about their safety and wellbeing.
-They might know first hand or have heard of situations where young people have been taken advantage of.
-They are also probably aware of the risks some young people take and might have even taken these same risks themselves when they were growing up.
+Parents may worry when their child wants to go out on their own and act independently, because they are concerned about their safety and wellbeing.
+They may know first hand or have heard of situations where young people have been taken advantage of.
+They are also probably aware of the risks some young people take and may have even taken these same risks themselves when they were growing up.